yesodweb/yesodweb.com-content/blog/2016/07/http2-server-push.md

 we can learn that "style.css" should be pushed when "index.html" is requested.

-@davean suggested me to implement this mechanism as a middleware.
+@davean suggested that I implement this mechanism as a middleware.
 So, I created a middleware for HTTP/2 server push based on `Referer:`.
-It's default behavior for a given `Request` and `Response` is as follows:
+Its default behavior for a given `Request` and `Response` is as follows:

-- If files to be pushed is found for a given path in a learning dictionary, set them by `setHTTP2Data`.
+- If files to be pushed are found for a given path in a learning dictionary, set them by `setHTTP2Data`.
 - Otherwise, register the file of `Response` to the learning dictionary only when the following conditions are met:
 1. The `Request` stores a valid `Referer:`
 2. The `Response` is a file type